 These three areas – reduced emissions, increased fuel economy and maximum performance – don’t play well together.
-Given the constraints of two-stroke engine design, it’s extremely difficult to build an engine that hits all three targets.
+It’s extremely difficult to build an engine that hits all three targets given the constraints of two-stroke engine design.

 Because they don’t contain intake and exhaust valves like a four-stroke engine, controlling emissions in two-strokes is a big challenge.

-The Arctic Cat® C-TEC® uses electronics that adjust the fuel/oil ratio depending on operating conditions.
-In one promotional Arctic Cat video, we’re told to expect fuel/oil ratios as high as 65:1, depending on conditions, in the C-TEC2 engine.
-Less oil means lubrication becomes more challenging.
-What little oil is available to protect critical engine parts must reach components quickly, particularly in sub-zero cold.
+The Arctic Cat C-TEC engine uses electronics that adjust the fuel/oil ratio depending on operating conditions.
+In one promotional Arctic Cat video, we’re told to expect fuel/oil ratios as high as 65:1 in the C-TEC2 engine, depending on conditions.

 Go with the cold-flow